WHETSTONE FOR districts

 square peg, round hole

-Spreadsheets don’t work to manage coaching or evaluation.
+Spreadsheets don’t work to manage INSTRUCTIONAL coaching or teacher evaluation.
 And forget about tracking both.

 Managing multiple spreadsheets for hundreds of teachers across multiple schools is unwieldy and quickly becomes impractical